 Always double check the influencer’s Instagram account.
 Don’t judge by the graph only!

-How to spot bloggers who are using the automated following
+How to spot influencers who are using the automated following

 Many influencers and social media specialist use tools for automated followings.
-It’s not an authentic way to increase followers count and it’s against Instagram rules.
+It’s not an authentic way to increase the number of followers and it’s against Instagram rules.
 Accounts who use those tools could be banned.
 Tools for Instagram automation allow to follow thousands of accounts automatically with a hope that a percentage of the accounts will follow back.

-If you want to know if a blogger uses this technique to grow their follower count, use the Following graph.
+If you want to know if an influencer uses this technique to grow their follower count, use the Following graph.

-You don’t need the graph if you see that a blogger follows 2000, 4000 or even 7000 people.
-He definitely uses automated following.
-Though, if the follower count is low, for instance just 500, the graph might help.
+You don’t need the graph if you see that an account follows 2000, 4000 or even 7000 people.
+They definitely use automated following.
+Though, if the number of followers is low, for instance just 500, the graph might help.

-Good AQS doesn’t mean that the blogger uses only organic methods to grow their follower count.
-Neither does low AQS mean that the blogger bought followers.
+Good AQS doesn’t mean that an influencer uses only organic methods to grow their audience.
+Neither does low AQS mean that an influencer bought followers.
 Don’t judge too early, always read through the whole report.